tiagosmx/simple-banking-system-rest-api/README.md

-# This is a simple software for showing how you can easily create an API for Kotlin + Integration tests + Unit tests.
+# This is a simple software for showing how you can easily create an API for Kotlin + Integration tests + Unit tests

 In this API we use the following libraries: